 Quick summary

-The WAVE extension gives everyone a free and secure way to check the majority of web content for accessibility.
+The WAVE extension gives everyone a free and secure way to check most web content for accessibility.
+It can also help with manual testing.

 Install the WAVE extension